Great Bad Movies: Moontrap (1988)

 "For Fourteen Thousand Years...
 It WAITED"

 Lots of the one-rent wonders from this golden era were quickly (and justly) forgotten, but a number of them have gone on to become cult classics all these years later.
 Moontrap is one of those films.
 The enduring popularity of this late 80s video-store and cable TV favorite can be chalked up partially to its two leading men, both of whom have continued cult appeal - Walter "Chekhov" Koenig of "Star Trek" fame and Bruce "Evil Dead" Campbell - but also because it's simply a fun, entertaining, cheap-but-charming sci-fi/horror exercise.
 Fans have clamored for a DVD/Blu-Ray release of Moontrap for years and their patience was finally rewarded in late 2014.
-Even better, a long-delayed sequel, Moontrap: Target Earth, is currently in production with an eye towards a late 2015 release!!
+Even better, a long-delayed sequel, Moontrap: Target Earth, is currently in production with an eye towards a early 2017 release!!

 "Moontrap" on Blu-Ray: